How to Fix a Crack in Glass

-Repair a cracked window, glass tabletop, or even a mirror with this easy step-by-step guide.
+Glass furniture and decor is elegant, but oh so fragile.
+Repair a cracked window, glass tabletop, or even a mirror with this easy, step-by-step guide.

-Clean the glass around the crack with a drop or two of dishwashing soap on a damp cloth.
-Wash away any dust, oil, or fingerprints, and then wipe the spot with a clean damp cloth to remove the soap residue.
+Wash the glass around the crack with a drop or two of dishwashing soap on a damp cloth.
+You’ll want to remove any dust, oil, and fingerprints, and then wipe the spot with a clean damp cloth to remove the soap residue.
 Let the glass dry completely.

 In a well-ventilated area, prepare a two-part epoxy on a piece of cardboard or a disposable plate.
-These adhesives (which can found in many craft stores, home improvement centers, or on Amazon.com) have a separate resin and hardener that are mixed together at the time of use.
+These adhesives (which can be found in many craft stores or home improvement centers) have a separate resin and hardener that are mixed together at the time of use.

 RELATED: The Right Glue for Every Repair Job

-While the mixture is often a 50/50 blend of the resin and the hardener, follow the directions on your specific product.
+The mixture is typically a 50/50 blend of resin and hardener, but be sure to follow the directions on the specific product you’re using.
 Use a toothpick to mix the epoxy for at least 20 seconds.
 Once the epoxy is mixed, be ready to use it immediately, as it will quickly thicken and harden.
-Generally, you’ll have five to ten minutes of working time before the epoxy is too thick to easily seep into the crack.
+Generally, you’ll have 5 to 10 minutes of working time before the epoxy is too thick to seep into the crack.

 Press the epoxy over and into the crack with a putty knife.
 Work the adhesive back and forth across the crack, gently pressing it into the damaged area.
 Let the epoxy cure for at least five minutes.